pratikap41/Post/README.md

  - Tap On **CREATE POST BUTTON** at the bottom Post Feed.
  - Tap on **Image Icon** to upload image.
  - Fillup All required Entries and press **POST BUTTON**.
- - *Your Post Can be seen by all the users in the network.*
+ - *Your Post Will be Visible To all the users in the network*

  <img src="https://github.com/pratikap41/Post/blob/master/ExternalAssets/Images/IMG_20201228_224927.png" alt="image" width="288" height="624"> <img src="https://github.com/pratikap41/Post/blob/master/ExternalAssets/Images/IMG_20201228_224912.png" alt="image" width="288" height="624">